 - Place the dough in a lightly greased bowl and let it rest at room temperature, covered lightly, for about 2 hours.

-- After the dough has rested, turn it onto a lightly floured surface and divide the dough into 12 equal pieces, rounding each into a ball shape.
+- After the dough has rested, turn it onto a lightly floured surface and divide the dough into 12 equal portions, rounding each into a ball shape.
 The dough will still be a little sticky, but you won't have too much trouble forming it into balls.

-- Once the dough has rested for a half hour, one by one, roll each piece into a circle about 6 inches wide.
+- Once the dough has rested for a half-hour, one by one, roll each piece into a circle about 6 inches wide.
 Open up the oven and lay the circle of dough on the hot pizza stone.
 Spritz the top of the dough with a little water or vegetable oil.
 Close the oven and bake the naan for about 2-3 minutes, until it is lightly puffed and brown spots begin to appear on the bottom.
-Turn the naan using tongs and return to oven for another 2 minutes or so.
+Turn the naan using tongs and return to the oven for another 2 minutes or so.

-- Remove the naan from the oven and place on a cooling rack or large plate.
+- Remove the naan from the oven and place it on a cooling rack or large plate.
 Brush lightly with Ghee or melted butter.
 Stack the hot naan on top of each other as it comes out of the oven to help keep the pieces warm.

 There’s no need for cast iron.
 Just buy some plain, unglazed, square-cut quarry tiles from Home Depot or Lowes or similar.
 They’re very cheap and work great.
 You’ll probably need about six of them to cover an oven rack.